malastare-ai/Malastare.ai/InvestmentAnalysis/README.md

 *	**Sector analysis:** Understanding the distribution for investments across the eight main sectors.
 (Note that we are interested in the eight main sectors provided in the mapping file

-## Conflicts of Interest: The practitioner declare no conflict of interest.
+## Conflicts of Interest: The practitioners declare no conflict of interest.

 Our 6 Step Problem Solving Roadmap